harigopinath/delfner/README.md

 **Description:** <br>
   <tab> A common python library for building scalable, reusable classes/methods for driving data engineering workloads at Network Rail

+**General Conventions**
+  Modules:
+  Operations: Static functions typically involving applying transformation to a given dataframe
+  Utils: static functions that does not involve spark
+  Archival: A class for a specific functionality - archiving old data from delta tables
+  Operations_test: Unit tests for functions in Operations
+  Utils_test: Unit tests for functions in Utils

+  *As a best practice, always write relevant unit tests for any new function added to Operations or Utils module ** Integration tests are required for classes, for example - Archival

 **Steps to setup the code in your local system:**

 1. Download and install VSCode (If required, raise a support ticket to get it installed)